Skip to main content

 Form 100.
 2020 Personal Income Tax Return Declaration

-Losses due to deterioration of credits derived from possible insolvencies of debtors will be deductible when, at the time of accrual of the tax, any of the circumstances provided for in Art.
-13 of the LIS, this is:
+Losses due to impairment of credits arising from possible insolvencies of debtors will be deductible when, at the time of the tax accrual, any of the circumstances provided for in Art.
+13 of the LIS occur, that is:

 1. That the period of 6 months has elapsed since the expiration of the obligation.
-For taxpayers that are considered a small company, the period will be 3 months.
+For taxpayers considered to be small companies, the deadline will be 3 months.

 2. That the debtor is declared to be in bankruptcy proceedings.